 What is a Stand-In?
 What is a Photo Double?
 Stand ins are hired to work directly with production and will typically block a scene for lighting purposes.
 Blocking is going through the motions of what the actor will be doing, so shadows and other potential issues can be dealt with before the cameras roll.
 Photo Doubles are actors that look very much like the main character they are doubling for.
 They are often used for shots where the camera is poised behind the photo double for scenes that don't have dialogue and do not directly see the main character.
 Both jobs are very important in production.

 Is EKT a Management Company or Agency?
 What is the difference?
 We are talent managers for background extras.
 Most extras casting companies will only register adults due to the difficulties of complying with the various state laws and requirements governing the welfare of employed minors.
-Because EKT ONLY registers children, we are well versed with each of these laws for each state where we work.
+Because EKT ONLY registers children, we are well versed with the state laws pertaining to the welfare of minors.
 We have also created software that will ensure these background companies that the children they book through us will be "legal"

 Generally speaking, the terms "Talent Managers" and "Talent Agents" refer to those who represent talent on a principal level.
 While the roles of talent managers and talent agents are similar, there are some differences.
 Agents (in most states) are governed by state laws and/or union rules as where managers are not.
 Agents are well known to handle the negotiations of contracts, while managers work to groom the talent in an effort to better prepare them for an audition or interview.
 Many principal actors will have dual management and agent representation.

 What is a Coogan Account / Trust Account?
 Do I need to open one?
 Even if you have never heard of Jackie Coogan (best known for playing "Uncle Fester" on the "Addams Family"), you may have heard of a "Coogan Account".
 Jackie Coogan was an actor who starred in more than 20 films before his 21st Birthday.
 However, his mother and step-father spent all of his earnings on themselves leaving him penniless.
 Coogan sued his parents, but there were no laws back then that protected him or his money.
 His legal battle resulted in the passing of the California Child Actor's Bill - also known as the "Coogan Law".
-Today, only a few states require parents of child performers to open one, and New York is one of those states.
 The law requires that 15% of your child's earnings go into this account that only they can access once they turn 18 years old.
 If you are registering in the Los Angeles area, you do NOT need to open a trust account.
-If you are registering on the East Coast, and you will be accepting work in the state of New York, you will be required to open a trust account.
-The account MUST be a UTMA or UGMA compliant trust account.
-We suggest that if you have any trouble finding a bank that will open one, try AFTRA/SAG Federal Credit Union, Bank of America, City National Bank, or Wells Fargo.

 Do we need to get professional headshots made?
 We do not require professional headshots; you can take the photo yourself following these guidelines: The photo must be a color photo, without the use of any filters.
 The child standing up against a plain wall, facing forward, looking at the camera and smiling.
 Frame the photo from the child's waist to the top of their head.
 Please also make sure the child is not holding any objects, not wearing any hats, sunglasses or face paint and no other people or pets are in the photo with your child.
 The photo must be a true representation of your child's EVERYDAY look.
 For girls, please make sure that we can see length of hair.
 Here are a few examples of some great head shots that will help your child get booked: